AVATOL/AvatolCVInstaller/README.md

 ###################################
 To run it, open up a command shell and type:

-%python updateAvatolCV.py install_root
+python updateAvatolCV.py install_root

 ...where install_root is replaced by your choice of what directory you want to install into.
 The installer will create a subdirectory called 'avatol_cv' and place the system under that.
 So, for example, you specify

-%python updateAvatolCV.py C:\someDir
+python updateAvatolCV.py C:\someDir

 ...then c:\someDir\avatol_cv will contain all the files for AvatolCV.